frank8922/CIM111/hw.md

   ## ONLINE MARKETING AND SEO PLAN (50 POINTS)

   Come up with a marketing plan for your website.
 Explain your business rationale and how you are going to reach your target audience?
 Based on your objectives, come up with a marketing recommendation for your site.
-What sites do you plan to market on?
-What keywords are you going to buy?
+Choose either twitter, google adwords, or facebook.
+List what keywords are you going to buy?
 What is the duration of your campaign and total cost?

-  Include screenshots of your campaigns as well as your write up in a blog post.
+  Include screenshots of your campaign as well as your write up in a blog post or add in your hw index.

   ## Remember to also put Google analytics on your site (25 POINTS)